-- No offloads occurred at Kerem Shalom from 5-9 June due to platform congestion; approvals remain conditional. - On 10 June, one of the previously evacuated Cluster warehouses in northern Gaza was hit.
-No personnel or cargo were affected as it had not been accessible for several weeks following an evacuation order by the Israeli authorities. - Since 16 June, trucks have accessed northern Gaza via Zikim, with cargo routed from Kerem Shalom.
+- No offloads occurred at Kerem Shalom from 5-9 June due to platform congestion; approvals remain conditional. - A hit on a previously evacuated northern warehouse on 10 June caused no damage; two other sites remain operational. - Since 16 June, trucks have accessed northern Gaza via Zikim, with cargo routed from Kerem Shalom.
 On 13 June, wheat flour and food were prioritized to stabilize prices and reduce looting.